rockdaboot/wget2/docs/wget2.md

   used without change.

   Unlike -4 and -6, this option doesn't inhibit access to any address family, it only changes the order in which the addresses are accessed.
-Also note that the reordering performed by this option is stable---it doesn't affect order of addresses of the same family.
+Also note that the reordering performed by this option is stable.
+It doesn't affect order of addresses of the same family.
 That is, the relative order of all IPv4 addresses and of all IPv6 addresses remains intact in all cases.